 Redeployment of staff, particularly those with clinical skills- staff who ordinarily do not work in 'front line' services and are registered and up to date with training requirements will be contacted to be redeployed into alternative roles if this is deemed essential for service delivery and if they are deemed competent to undertake that role.
 The GMC and NMC have issued national guidance about staff working in areas other than their normal speciality and these will be available on the Pandemic Flu pages of the intranet.
-The Head of Workforce Information and Planning will provide a report of such staff to the Deputy Director of OD & People and Deputy Director of Nursing.
+The Head of Workforce Information and Planning will provide a report of such staff to the Deputy Chief People Officer and Deputy Chief Nurse.